google/bms-toolkit/README.md

 ## Destructive cleanup

-An Ansible role and playbook performs a [desructive brute-force removal](/docs/user-guide.md#destructive-cleanup) of Oracle software and configuration.
+An Ansible role and playbook performs a [destructive brute-force removal](/docs/user-guide.md#destructive-cleanup) of Oracle software and configuration.
 It does not remove other host prerequisites.

-Run the desructive brute-force Oracle software removal with `cleanup-oracle.sh` or `ansible-playbook brute-cleanup.yml`
+Run the destructive brute-force Oracle software removal with `cleanup-oracle.sh` or `ansible-playbook brute-cleanup.yml`

 ## Contributing to the project